thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

   -llmqplatform=<quorum name>
        Override the default LLMQ type used for Platform. (default: llmq_devnet_platform, devnet-only)

-  -llmqtestinstantsend=<quorum name>
-       Override the default LLMQ type used for InstantSend.
-Used mainly to test Platform. (default: llmq_test_instantsend, regtest-only)

   -llmqtestinstantsenddip0024=<quorum name>
        Override the default LLMQ type used for InstantSendDIP0024.
 Used mainly